Tariik7/airbnb-clone-project/README.md

 🧪 Input Validation & Sanitization
 All incoming data is validated and sanitized to prevent injection attacks (e.g., SQL injection, XSS).
 This enhances the integrity and stability of the backend system.

+⚙️ CI/CD Pipeline
+Continuous Integration and Continuous Deployment (CI/CD) pipelines automate the process of building, testing, and deploying code.
+This ensures that every change pushed to the repository is automatically validated and safely deployed to production or staging environments.

+CI/CD is essential for:

+Faster Development Cycles: Automates repetitive tasks like testing and deployment.

+Higher Code Quality: Catches bugs early through automated tests.

+Consistent Deployments: Reduces the risk of human error during deployment.

+Team Collaboration: Enables smoother integration of code from multiple developers.

+🛠️ Tools Used:
+GitHub Actions: Automates workflows such as running tests, linting code, and deploying builds after each push or pull request.

+Docker: Creates consistent environments for development, testing, and production by containerizing the application.

+(Optional) Heroku / AWS / Vercel: Used for automated deployment to cloud platforms.

+(Optional) PostgreSQL Service Container: For setting up database services in the CI pipeline.